DD2480-group11/continuous-integration-java/README.md

 The first command makes sure the correct version of Jetty is used.
 The second command compiles the relevant Server files, with some .jar files.
 The third command starts the server.

+## How to access the build list

+Start the server and visit `http://localhost:8011/` in your browser.
+Here, a build list will be available.

+The builds are sorted by commit timestamps in descending order (most recent one at the top).
+If you click on the links you will get more specific test results.
+The builds test results are saved as files in the folder `src/main/builds`.
+Their filenames are a combination of their commit timestamps and their commit hashes.

 ## How to get a public URL for your server

-Open another window and navigate to the src foler.
-Make sure the `ngrok` file is in that folder.
+Navigate to a folder where you have the `ngrok` file. ngrok download instructions are available [here](https://github.com/KTH-DD2480/smallest-java-ci).
 Start ngrok with the following command.

 ```
 ./ngrok http 8011